Santa Margherita Ligure, Genoa, Italy cruises

 Surrounded by sparkling open water, Santa Margherita Ligure port is your gateway to authentic Italian adventure, ancient culture, and spectacular seafood.

-Colorful buildings line the coast as you arrive in Santa Margherita, revealing a tantalizing glimpse of life in this picturesque seaside town.
-A traditional fishing village turned coastal resort, Santa Margherita Ligure welcomes thousands of guests each year in search of true Italian delicacies and a slice of La Dolce Vita.
+Colourful buildings drape over the coast as you arrive in Santa Margherita, revealing a tantalising glimpse of life in this picturesque seaside town.
+A traditional fishing village turned coastal resort, thousands of guests descend on Santa Margherita Ligure each year in search of true Italian delicacies and a slice of La Dolce Vita.

 Located southeast of Genoa and next to chic Portofino, Santa Margherita Ligure offers its guests an extraordinary stay on the brilliant Mediterranean coastline.

-A town with so much historical significance, from the Saracen settlement to the golden age of tourism, there are plenty of sights to see in Santa Margherita Ligure.
+A town with so much historical significance, from the Saracen settlement to the golden age of tourism, there is plenty of sights to see in Santa Margherita Ligure.

-Steeped with Mediterranean history, the Castello di Santa Margherita Ligure is a 16th-century fortress built as a defense from the Barbary pirate raids.
+Steeped with Mediterranean history is the Castello di Santa Margherita Ligure, a 16th-century fortress built as a defence from the Barbary pirate raids.
 Today, you can explore this medieval fortress and admire the panoramic sea views it sits above.

 Discover the underwater world that inhabits the coast of Santa Margherita Ligure at Gio e Rino Beach.
 Dive from the pontoon, rent a beach chair, explore the caves, and swim in the crystal-clear water.